 d) original underwater film clips from around the world

 If you belong to an organisation which is looking for a professional speaker on the subject of ‘Oceans’ then please contact me.
 (See the contact page).

-If you wish to join in with the zoom meeting below – just contact me and I can arrange for you to visit the organisation and hear me speak!
+If you wish to join in with a zoom meeting below – just contact me and I can arrange for you to visit the organisation and hear what I have to say!

 What others say: